sathwik-3721/MNIST-Handwritten-Digit-Prediction/README.md

 ## Implementation

 The project is implemented using the Keras library with a TensorFlow backend.
-The following steps are performed in the Jupyter Notebook (`DL Lab 6.ipynb`):
+The following steps are performed in the Jupyter Notebook:

 1. **Importing Packages**: Necessary libraries, including Keras, are imported.